 Dunedin-based financial adviser Barry Kloogh was offering brokering services to clients through the first defendant, Financial Planning Ltd, and the second defendant, Impact Enterprises Ltd, although neither they nor he was registered to offer broking services.
 The FMA referred the matter to the Serious Fraud Office in May 2019.

-Interim liquidators were appointed in July 2019 and are currently investigating the affairs of two of Mr Kloogh’s companies – Financial Planning Limited (FPL) and Impacted Enterprises Limited (IEL).
+Interim liquidators were appointed in July 2019 after an application by the FMA.
+The Official Assignee was later appointed as liquidator in August 2019 and is investigating the affairs of two of Mr Kloogh’s companies – Financial Planning Limited (FPL) and Impacted Enterprises Limited (IEL).

 SFO case webpage